jefdaj/ortholang-demo/templates/reference.md

 | `function_db_each`  | Searches against a list of prebuilt databases |
 | `function_rbh_each` | Reciprocal best hits against a list of FASTA files |

 Not all functions come in all variants, because some of them wouldn't make sense.
-They each return a BLAST hit table (`bht`), or a list of those.
-Use `extract_queries` to get a list of genes from your query genome with hits, or `extract_targets` for a list of the genes they matched.
-Use `length` to find out how many hits without printing all of them.
+For example, `blastx_rbh` couldn't do the reverse searches while still being BLASTX.

 ## PsiBLAST